Harry Hardstaff

 9 Nov 1940 He volunteered for service with the Scout Sections of Auxiliary Units.
 His rank at this time is unknown.

 24 Apr 1943 Transferred to Special Operations Executive.
 He was given the ID 11754.
-After initial screening, he left for the North Africa on 10 May 1943 to join the Massingham Mission as an Non-commissioned Officer.
-He held the rank of War Substantive Sergeant
+After initial screening, he left for North Africa on 10 May 1943 to join the Massingham Mission as an Non-commissioned Officer.
+He held the rank of War Substantive Sergeant.
+By Christmas 1943 he had moved to Italy with No.11 SOD.

 Address